seanmacavaney/launcher-docs/ssh.md

 **Check your ssh config file.** You should only have one `*.os` record in your `~/.ssh/config` file.
 If you have multiple, delete them and re-run the commands provided in the "SSH Access" panel in Launcher.

+**If you're getting a permission denied error:** Check that the SSH public key that you entered is correct.